 This type of data security ensures that, in case of disaster, data corruption, or system failure, data stays safe and can be accessed securely.
 This is often done by backing up data on a separate entity such as cloud storage, local network, or external disks.

 Securing the perimeter refers to physical security of data stored in data centers, and it usually bases on multiple layers of security.
 Usually, it includes installing perimeter barriers, limiting and securing entry points, and monitoring the premises with video surveillance.
+Use your data operations in accordance with tight security standards.

 One of the most important and usual ways to secure data is access control.
 It regulates access to business critical data and systems.
 In simple terms, access control policies ensure that users entering and using the system are who they really are and that they use the data in a secure manner.